Key Takeaways

 The Right to Sue Letter

-The Right to Sue letter is your ticket to court for many federal claims.
+The Notice of Right to Sue opens the court-filing window for many federal claims.
 Once issued:

 - You have 90 days to file a lawsuit in federal court